Carreau/phd-dissertation/parts/roleofactin.rst

 --------
 ..
 6

-Myosin V is an unconventional myosin, unlike myosin II it does not aggregate into minifilaments.
+Myosin V is an unconventional myosin.
+Unlike myosin II it does not aggregate into minifilaments.
 Though, myosin V has a similar structure to myosin II but with a longer neck, this confer to myosin two the ability to realize longer step on actin filament.
-Indeed, myosin V step is of 36nm, a length close to the repeat length of actin filament this concede to myosin V motors to walk along actin filament without having to rotate around it.
+Indeed, myosin V step is of 36nm, a length close to the repeat length of actin filament this concede to myosin V motors the ability to walk along actin filament without having to rotate around it with the helix they form.
 At the end the tail domain myosin V posses another globular domain capable of binding to its cargo, and the variability of this region is what mostly define the difference between the different type of myosin V.

 Myosin V also have a high duty-ratio, this lead to dimers having almost always one of the two head of the myosin to be bound to actin.
-This grant the myosin five with the ability to walk in a processive manner toward the barbed end of the actin filaments, both head successively binding 36 nm in front of the other head.
+It grants to the myosin V the ability to walk in a processive manner toward the barbed end of the actin filaments, both head successively binding 36 nm in front of the other head.

 .. todo: